 Jack is four years old, and before he and his family began working with Marie-Eve, one of our senior occupational therapists, he had significant delays across all areas of his development.
 His parents noticed that his physical skills, his language and communication, as well as his social skills and self-care skills were all limited, and not developing at the same rate as other children the same age.

 “This young man had no intelligible speech, limited interest in other children, played by himself the same activity over and over, struggled with his motor skills and had meltdowns daily,” Marie-Eve says.

 Without intervention, Jack’s chances of developing meaningful and lasting friendships and relationships would be limited, and his options for living independently and securing employment later on in his life would narrow.

-However, Jack’s family sought help from Ability Action Australia, knowing early intervention services would help their little boy develop the skills he needs to take part in everyday activities.
+However, Jack’s family sought help from Ability Action Australia, knowing Early Childhood Early Intervention services would help their little boy develop the skills he needs to take part in everyday activities.

 What is early intervention?

 Early intervention is specialised support available for both children and adults (less often), aimed at reducing the impact of a person’s impairment on their functional capacity by providing support at the earliest possible stage.

 This type of support is also intended to benefit a person by reducing their future support needs.
 A person can meet the early intervention requirements if they: